gcaliari/logback-s3/README.md

 2. In the Java system properties aws.accessKeyId and aws.secretKey.
 3. From the Instance Metadata Service (IMDS).
 The IMDS is what provides credentials using the IAM role contained in the EC2 instance profile.

+Override compressedFileNameSufix if you you want to add a sufix to the compressed file name

 Example logback.xml